 Structure, Function and Responsibilities

-The Inland Revenue Department is responsible to the government for the administration of the Income Tax and Capital Transfer Duty Acts and the enforcement of social security contributions under the direction of the Ministry for Finance.
+The Inland Revenue Department is responsible to the government for the administration of the Income Tax and Capital Transfer Duty Acts and the enforcement of social security contributions under the direction of the

 The Department comprises the office of the Commissioner of Inland Revenue and seven directorates.
 These directorates and their main functions are:

 - Administration and Enforcement – responsible for all functions relating to the daily running of the Department, as well as the collection of tax due

 - Capital Transfer Duty – collects duties payable on capital transfers; administers the Monte di Pieta’

 - International Tax Unit – responsible for all areas relating to international taxation, including refund claims and double taxation treaties.

 - Operations - implements Departmental, Ministerial and Government policies in respect of direct taxation; ensures the prompt and good quality processing of all returns and documents submitted by tax payers